APR – The Devil is in The Details!

 The Truth About Credit Cards:

 Credit cards are a business, and creditors make money in a number of ways.
 The most obvious way of making money is by charging users interest payment.
-The interest you pay overtime allows the credit card companies to fund their operations.
+The interest you pay over time allows the credit card companies to fund their operations.
 Your interest allows credit card companies to grow their business to offer you new products and services.
 Aside from interest, transaction fees are another source of income for credit card companies.
 These transaction fees are charged to the merchant for processing every transaction a customer makes with their credit card.
 Credit card companies have many ways of making money both with and without your monthly interest payments.

-We believe credit cards are a delicate tool which can help you accomplish amazing things.
+We believe credit cards are a delicate tool that can help you accomplish amazing things.
 Credit cards can also stress you out if you mismanage them.
 We’re designing Yofii to help you simplify your financial situation.
 Yofii will help you get out of any messy situation you may have gotten yourself into.
 Yofii is designed to help you improve your financial situation long-term.
 We believe people should have the freedom to spend the money in the ways they want and not work to JUST PAY BILLS!
 Subscribe now to stay up to date on the great content we’ll be putting out and on the launch of our application!

 Want to know more about credit cards?
 Don’t forget to check out our last blog: Credit Cards: Friend or Foe?
 How do Credit Cards REALLY work?